ui4j/ui4j/README.md

 Ui4j is optimized using [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html).

-Thanks so much to [ej-technologies](https://www.ej-technologies.com) to let us to use [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) with an open source project license.
+Thanks so much to [ej-technologies](https://www.ej-technologies.com) to let us to use the [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) with an open source project license.

 Stability
 ---------